blockchainsllc/in3-legacy/docs/api.md

 ## Type IN3Config

 the iguration of the IN3-Client.
-This can be paritally overriden for every request.
+This can be partially overriden for every request.

 Source: [types/types.ts](https://github.com/slockit/in3/blob/master/src/types/types.ts#L73)